Start by clicking on "Fill out the template"

 How to use this document

 This Lease Agreement will help a landlord and tenant set forth all the required facts and obligations to rent out a property.
-In this document, the form-filler will list basic information, such as tenant and landlord names, addresses, and dates of the lease.
-The form-filler will also include more detailed information, such as how situations should be handled when the rent may be late.
+In this document, basic lease information will be listed, such as tenant and landlord names, addresses, and dates of the lease.
+Additional detailed information will also be included, such as what happens when the tenant is late when the rent.

 In this Lease Agreement, the landlord can also specify what the tenant can and can't do.
 For example, the landlord will be able to outline the terms of the pet policy (if pets are allowed) and decide if the tenant will be able to sublet the property for short amounts of time (like a vacation rental).
 Overall, this lease will provide everything both parties need to ensure that they can outline the expectations for the relationship between them.
 The landlord can customize it as needed and have a robust Lease Agreement when finished.